RigsOfRods/ror-server/README.md

 Notes:
 By default, if neither `-lan` nor `-inet` is used the server will try to register at the master server and fall back to LAN mode in case it fails.

+## Vehicle spawn limits

+Server can limit the total number of vehicles the player spawns, as well as the rate at which they spawn.
+  Exceeding the limits results in auto-kick.

+The maximum vehicle count is specified in config file or command line.
+  Player receives informational messages about the limit and current usage.

+The spawn rate is specified in config file as a time interval and maximum number of spawns within the interval.
+  When player uses 70% of the limit they begin getting warning messages.

 ## Bandwidth used by the server:
 The RoR server uses large amounts of bandwidth.
 The general formula to compute bandwidth is: